gvwilson/thirdbit/src/fiction/santas/index.md

 That said,
 it does depend on the weapon and on who's doing the pointing.
-Something that looks like it was designed to make holes in steel plate is pretty hard for a brain to "meh", and if the person pointing it looks as though she could chew a hole in that same piece of steel if she wanted to, your brain is far more likely to go "meep!"
+It's pretty hard for a brain to say "meh" to something that looks like it was designed to make holes in steel plate, and if the person pointing it looks as though she could chew a hole through that same piece of steel if she wanted to, your brain is far more likely to go "meep!"

 Finner's hands put themselves up,